 The company’s surging stock at the end of 2020 and the beginning of 2021 has made CEO Elon Musk the richest person in the world, overtaking Amazon’s Jeff Bezos.
-But while Tesla’s back-to-back record highs have exceeded many of Wall Street’s forecasts, top investors are divided as some maintain that the stock could be worth even more, and others are poised to bet against it.
+But while Tesla’s back-to-back record highs have exceeded many of Wall Street’s forecasts, top investors are divided.
+More specifically, some maintain that the stock could be worth even more, while others are poised to bet against it.

 Hedge-fund manager Michael Burry, who became famous in the book and movie “The Big Short” for shorting the housing market in 2007 by buying credit default swaps against subprime mortgages, said in December 2020 via Twitter that he was betting against Tesla.
 Short sellers, however, took losses against Tesla’s sustained rally, and Burry’s tweet is now deleted.

 Depending on how much risk tolerance you are willing to take on your investments, buying Tesla stock at such a high valuation might be too risky.
 Investors with a higher risk tolerance might be interested in buying and holding the stock for a number of years, while expecting volatility.
 Others looking to diversify may want to trim their Tesla holdings so that they don’t outsize other investments in their portfolio.

 Your decision to invest will be largely based on your faith in the company’s current and future performance.
 Both qualitative and quantitative factors are all important considerations in determining where to invest.
 Before purchasing equity, you should weigh things like Tesla’s total revenue, management, risk and competition.
 If you’re confident in CEO Elon Musk’s vision for the company’s future, Tesla could be a worthwhile investment.